-The Australorp is a fairly recent arrival on the chicken scene, but in it’s relatively short history it has made a huge impression on chicken keepers and the poultry industry the world over.
+The Australorp is a fairly recent arrival on the chicken scene.
+Still, it has made a huge impression on chicken keepers and the poultry industry the world over in its relatively short history.

 The name is a contraction of Australian black Orpington.
 Several different names called the breed before Australorp was settled upon.

-Since the major development of this breed was done in Australia, they are the honorary National bird of Australia.
+Since Australians did the major development of this breed in Australia, they are the honorary National bird of Australia.

 This article will look at their temperament, egg-laying ability, and breed standard before addressing how to care for them and common health issues properly.

 History of Australorps

-In the early 1900s, William Cook’s Orpingtons were imported to Australia with the intention of creating a good dual purpose bird suitable for the Australian climate.
-They were crossed with
+In the early 1900s, William Cook’s Orpingtons were imported to Australia to create a good dual-purpose bird suitable for the Australian climate.

-Rhode Island Reds to improve the egg laying ability.
+People crossed them with Rhode Island Reds to improve the egg-laying ability.

 In England, the Orpington was being refined to produce good quality meat.
 Still, the ever-practical Australian poultry breeders of the 1920s wanted a good utility bird, emphasizing lots of eggs and secondary meat production.

 To this end, Cook’s Orpingtons were crossed with Rhode Island Reds, Minorcas, White Leghorn, Langshan, and possibly some Plymouth Rocks.